 Illegal Breeding

 Illegal breeding of companion animals in India is a growing issue that contributes to the suffering of these animals.
 The trend of owning pedigree dogs or cats, or even exotic animals for that matter, has increased trait selection, illegal breeding of animals, and the illegal capturing and trade of wild animals.
 Despite there being laws in place, many shops all over the country operate illegally which by extension involves the disregard towards the welfare of the animals that are used for breeding.
 This type of breeding often takes place in inhumane conditions, with animals kept in cramped and unsanitary conditions.
 The breeders are often motivated by profit and ignore the welfare of the animals leading to widespread suffering.
 Cruel practices like forcing dogs to mate while restraining the females, enclosing them in tiny cages and unhygienic conditions where they develop diseases and behavioural disorders, and then finally abandoning them when they are deemed useless are all part of the illegal breeding industry.
 Constant inbreeding contributes to various birth defects or diseases in the animals that are either noticed when they are born which leads to them being killed due to non-profitability, or are noticed by the caregivers much later and lead to abandonment of the animal.
-Trait selection for the purpose of aesthetics pose a detriment to the health of the animals too, like respiratory issues caused in flat-faced animals.
-Illegal breeding also contributes to the overpopulation of companion animals in India, as the animals are mostly not sterilised and are often abandoned or sold to pet stores.
+Trait selection for the purpose of aesthetics poses a detriment to the health of the animals too, like respiratory issues caused in flat-faced animals.
+Illegal breeding also contributes to the overpopulation of companion animals in India, as the animals are mostly not sterilized and are often abandoned or sold to pet stores.

 Abandonment

 Each non-human animal has their own set of needs that becomes the caregiver’s responsibility to fulfil.
 However, the decision to have a companion animal is based on the simplistic idea that having a companion animal will de-stress the caregiver and bring joy to them.
 A lack of awareness and understanding into the wellbeing of the animal is a driving factor for abandoning or giving up an animal.
 According to a recent study by MARS Petcare, 34% of dogs and 32% of cats are abandoned on the streets of India.
 This can be significantly reduced by generating awareness and enabling pet-parent skills and knowledge.
 Animal Birth Control (ABC) for companion animals prevents them from contributing to issues of abandonment too.
-Increasing taxes on the purchase of breed dogs and incentivising adoption of street animals could also aid in reducing the problem.
+Increasing taxes on the purchase of breed dogs and incentivising adoption of street animals could also aid in reducing the problem

-Ongoing interventions
+interventions

 The Prevention of Cruelty to Animals (Pet Shop) Rules, 2018 mandates every pet shop to be registered with the State Animal Welfare Board, while the Prevention of Cruelty to Animals (Dog Breeding and Marketing) Rules, 2017 mandates every breeder to be registered with the State Animal Welfare Board.
 However, there is a need for stronger enforcement and increased public awareness about the dangers of buying from illegal breeders.